 Whipworms look like thread and often taper to a smaller point at one end.
 Whipworms are significantly smaller than other worms, topping off around 1/4 inch, with very few up to an inch long.

 Trichuris vulpis is the whipworm that commonly infects dogs; it lives in the dog’s large intestine and buries its head into the intestinal mucosa, feeding on the dog’s blood supply and causing severe inflammation.
 Eggs are passed in the dog’s stool and become infective over the next 2-4 weeks.
 So like roundworms, the contaminated soil is infective, but not the newly passed feces.

-Below is a picture of what whipworms in dog’s poop looks like:
+Below is a picture of what whipworms in a dog’s poop look like:

 Female whipworms intermittently shed small numbers of eggs, meaning the eggs may not always be seen on a fecal test when looking for parasites, even if the dog is infected; this often leads to a false negative.
 Often, vets treat dogs with chronic diarrhea with a broad-spectrum dewormer if an intestinal parasite is suspected but not seen on the fecal test.